makrai/notes/martinez-lucas20-msp-conversat-corp.md

     explore emotional displays at different temporal resolutions while leveraging contextual information
   * ongoing effort, currently > 15 hours of speech annotated by >= 5 annotors
   * The data is sourced from the MSP-Podcast corpus
     * MSP-Podcast: speech data from online audio-sharing websites annotated with sentence-level emotional scores
       * an easy, affordable, and scalable approach to obtain natural data with diverse emotional content from multiple speakers
+      * Lotfian and Busso,
+        ...naturalistic emotionally balanced speech corpus by retrieving IEEE Transactions on Affective Computing, vol. 10, no. 4 2019
   * we compare the time-continuous evaluations from MSP-Conversation with the sentence-level annotations of the MSP-Podcast corpus for the speech segments that overlap between the two corpora